260 – Adjustment of investment expenses

 - Multiply the result by 50%.

-Enter the amount from line 139 of your return if it does not include a capital gain that entitles you to a capital gains deduction (calculated using form TP-726.7-V, Capital Gains Deductions on Qualified Property) on line 292.
+If the amount from line 139 of your return does not include a capital gain that entitles you to a capital gains deduction (calculated using form TP-726.7-V, Capital Gains Deduction on Qualified Property) on line 292, enter it on line 34 of Schedule N. If it does, contact us.

-If you are entering an amount on line 260 or line 276 as an adjustment of investment expenses, you can use all or part of that amount to reduce your net investment income for the previous three years or for future years.
+If you are entering an amount on line 260 or line 276 to adjust your investment expenses, you can use all or part of that amount to reduce your net investment income for the previous three years or for future years.
 To calculate your net investment income for a year, use Schedule N. Complete lines 20 through 36 to determine your investment income, and then subtract your investment expenses (lines 10 through 16, 50 and 52) from the amount on line 36.
 If you wish to reduce your net investment income for previous years, complete form TP-1012.B-V, Carry-Back of a Deduction or Tax Credit, and file it separately from your return.